It looks like surrogacy could be an amazing option for you!

 Surrogacy laws can be confusing — especially because there are no federal laws regulating surrogacy in the United States.

-State surrogacy laws play a large role in shaping the legal surrogacy process for intended parents and surrogates alike.
-In this section, learn more about the state laws that could impact your surrogacy, whether you live in a surrogacy-friendly state, a non-surrogacy friendly state, or somewhere in between.
+Contact a local surrogacy professional to understand your state’s surrogacy laws better.
+Continue reading this guide to learn more about the state laws that could impact your surrogacy, whether you live in a surrogacy-friendly state, a non-surrogacy-friendly state, or somewhere in between.

 Some states are considered to be completely “surrogacy-friendly,” meaning they either have statutes permitting and recognizing surrogacy, or they have a long history of favorable rulings in surrogacy cases.